 The Film Score: Music for the Winter Holidays, hosted by Chicago Tribune film critic Michael Phillips, presents music from holiday favorites and other wintry classics.
-Stream The Film Score: Music for the Winter Holidays to hear music from the films below.
+Preview some of the films and music that are featured in the program below!

 The Magnificent Ambersons

 Although you won’t hear "Jingle Bells" in this program, we begin with music scored to accompany images of a one horse open sleigh dashing through the snow in this Orson Welles 1942 classic.